MicrosoftDocs/win32/desktop-src/DirectShow/getplayerparentalcountry-method.md

 ---
-Description: The GetPlayerParentalCountry method retrieves the current country/region as set in the MSWebDVD object. ms.assetid: 9404c6b7-9157-4366-be3a-ed65ef260f12
+description: The GetPlayerParentalCountry method retrieves the current country/region as set in the MSWebDVD object. ms.assetid: 9404c6b7-9157-4366-be3a-ed65ef260f12
 title: GetPlayerParentalCountry Method
 ms.topic: reference